 Sometimes the root cause of epileptic seizures is difficult to find.
-When routine EEGs using electrodes on the scalp surface cannot locate where a patient’s seizures are originating, neurosurgeons may need to do more invasive monitoring.
-Intracranial electrode placement is a surgical technique that puts electrodes directly on the surface of the brain, allowing for very precise and effective EEG monitoring.
+When routine EEGs using electrodes on the scalp surface cannot locate where a patient’s seizures are originating, neurosurgeons may need to do more direct monitoring.
+Available at Barnes-Jewish Hospital, intracranial electrode placement is a surgical technique that puts electrodes directly on the surface of the brain, allowing for very precise and effective EEG monitoring.

-Intracranial EEG monitoring is used to precisely map epileptic areas of the brain.
-The neurosurgeons at Barnes-Jewish & Washington University Comprehensive Epilepsy Center can place these electrodes, referred to as intracranial strip electrodes, grid electrodes or depth electrodes.
+Intracranial EEG monitoring is used to map epileptic areas of the brain with accuracy and precision.
+Our neurosurgeons at the Washington University and Barnes-Jewish Comprehensive Epilepsy Center can place these electrodes, referred to as intracranial strip electrodes, grid electrodes or depth electrodes.

-Not only does this technique allow for very precise mapping of areas causing the onset of seizures, but it also helps physicians identify and map critical areas of the brain, such as those controlling speech and motor control, that will need to be avoided during surgery.
+Not only does intracranial EEG monitoring allow for very precise mapping of areas causing the onset of seizures, but it also helps physicians identify and map critical areas of the brain, such as those controlling speech and motor control, that need to be avoided during surgery.